ajaech/query_completion/README.md

-# query_completion
+# Personalized Query Completion

-Personalized Query Completion
+This repo contains code for building an LSTM LM for personalized query auto-completion.